AlexandreFenyo/net-monitor/README.md

 Note that if you set a configuration that generates a high log rate, you should remove the `%d` part of the ConversionPattern because of performances issues with the `SimpleDateFormat` implementation of the standard JDK: for better results it is recommended to use the log4j date formatters.

-If you want to inspect / debug the net-monitor behaviour, replace the level value for the `net.fenyo` logger by
+If you want to inspect / debug the net-monitor behaviour, replace the level value for the `net.fenyo` logger by debug.

 # Client API